Higher Education Student Affairs

 I grew up in a small Vermont town, and have been delighted to be in Vermont as a professional.
 My passions are focused on ensuring that higher education – where I have worked for nearly my entire professional career – and to some extent all institutions continue to develop in ways that further and ensure equity, justice and reflective thinking and practice.
 The chance to engage with HESA students as they experiment with different parts of the academy in the practicum experiences is a delight, providing an opportunity to support new professionals as they work, themselves, and learn about how the academy works and what they care about and can do within it.

-A national leader in higher education, she was the President of the National Association for Women in Education (NAWE), Vice President for Association Advancement and Director of Planned Giving.
+A national leader in higher education, she was the President of the National Association for Women in Education (NAWE) and Vice President for Association Advancement and Director of Planned Giving.
 She served as the Vermont State Coordinator for the American Council on Education's National Identification Program for the advancement of women in higher education.
-Her leadership and contributions have brought her numerous national and state awards and citations, including three leadership and service awards which carry her name at the UVM, State of Vermont, and Bowling Green State University.
-Professor Gribbons holds a M.A. degree in Counseling and Physical Education from Case Western Reserve University.
+Her leadership and contributions brought her numerous national and state awards and citations, including three leadership and service awards which carry her name at the UVM, State of Vermont, and Bowling Green State University.
+Professor Gribbons held a M.A. degree in Counseling and Physical Education from Case Western Reserve University.

-Last modified January 04 2013 11:12 AM
+Last modified January 11 2014 10:36 AM